Skip to main content

 (1) When an action to determine the existence or non-existence of a father and child relationship is pending before a court, the CSEA in the same county as the court has administrative responsibility.

-(a) When the court dismisses the action without issuing a paternity determination, the CSEA in the county in which the child or the legal guardian or custodian of the child resides has administrative responsibility.
+(a) When the court dismisses the action without issuing a paternity determination, the CSEA in the county in which the child or the legal guardian or custodian or caretaker of the child resides has administrative responsibility.

 (b) When the court relinquishes or transfers jurisdiction to a court in another Ohio county and the court in the other county has accepted jurisdiction, the CSEA in the other county has administrative responsibility.